godotengine/godot-cpp/README.md

 - To use an alternative `api.json` file, add `use_custom_api_file=yes
   custom_api_file=../api.json`.
 Be sure to specify the correct location where you placed your file (it can be a relative or absolute path).
+- To skip automatic generation of bindings (`src/gen` and `include/gen`), add `generate_bindings=no`.
+  This will use files in the gen directories as sources/headers, but not change them.

 ## Creating a simple class